jkingportfolio/CI_PP4_Pic_Pals/README.md

 <details>
 <summary>See unit testing</summary>

-Using Pythons unittest library i wrote a unit test to test for correct operation of users entering passwords.
+Using Djangos Unit tests from Pythons standard library module unittest i wrote a series of unit test to test for correct operation of Classes and functions.
+The overall report findings were produced using the coverage tool.

-A new test file was created and imported the unittest library and also the <> module as it is where the function to be tested originates from.

-One test function to test for valid user input and one test function to test for invalid user input was created.

-The test ran and was successful.

 <details>
 <summary>Unit testing Code</summary>